 Nesting Mixing Bowls

-We have a set of mixing bowls that sits on the countertop in our RV kitchen.
-We store our fruits and vegetables in these bowls when we’re not actively using them.
-What about when we need them?
-We just dump all the veggies out onto the counter.
-Most of the time, we’re going to use those ingredients anyway.
+I have a set of mixing bowls that sits on the countertop in my RV kitchen.
+I store my fruits and vegetables in these bowls when I’m not actively using them.
+What about when I need them?
+Well, I just dump all the veggies out onto the counter or table somewhere.
+Most of the time, I’m going to use those ingredients anyway.

 Mixing bowls can take up a lot of space, so it’s best to look for nesting bowls so they all fit inside each other.
 It’s also ideal if you get all metal bowls, measuring cups, and spoons because then you can also use them to quickly heat ingredients on your stove top and near a campfire without them getting damaged.
 Stainless steel is also lightweight and durable.